2muchcoffeecom/ngx-restangular/README.md

 # How do I add this to my project in angular 2?

-You can download this by:

-* Using npm and running `npm install ng2-restangular`
+You can download this by npm and running `npm install ng2-restangular`

 **[Back to top](#table-of-contents)**

 # Dependencies

-Restangular depends on Angular2+ and Lodash.
+Restangular depends on Angular 2+ and Lodash.

 **[Back to top](#table-of-contents)**